Logo

 Rough in stretches, high passes including Kunzum

-The Manali side opens later because of Kunzum pass.
-Once it is open, you cross over to Kaza, drop to Tabo and reach Nako on the third day.
-This route gives you the dramatic Spiti landscape first, with Nako and Kinnaur as the gentler descent.
+This route is only available when Kunzum Pass is open, typically mid June to early October depending on snowfall.
+From November to May, the pass is blocked and this approach does not exist.
+When it is open, you cross over to Kaza, drop to Tabo, and reach Nako on the third day.
+This route gives you the Spiti landscape first, with Nako and Kinnaur as the gentler descent.
+During the winter months, Nako becomes a dead end accessible only from the Shimla and Reckong Peo side.

 Fuel stop: Manali, Kaza, Tabo